Cole-Codemann/SIMD-GPU-Core/README.md

 Johns Hopkins University for the Genesys 2 Board which I build the SoC on.

-Adam Majmudar, the creator of [tiny-gpu](https://github.com/adam-maj/tiny-gpu), and Grubre Jakub, the creator of [smol-gpu](https://github.com/Grubre/smol-gpu).
+Adam Majmudar, the creator of [tiny-gpu](https://github.com/adam-maj/tiny-gpu), and
+Grubre Jakub, the creator of [smol-gpu](https://github.com/Grubre/smol-gpu).
 My inspiration for starting this project was heavily taken from these two very educational and interesting projects.

 The architecture itself is a modified variant of [RISC-V](https://github.com/riscv)

-## Roadmap
+## Roadmap / Limitations (Talk about how this is still limited in these ways)
 There is still a lot of work to be done around the GPU itself.
 As a whole I want to make the GPU itself more "realistic" and faster, which is a drive for many of my future goals

 - [ ] Add Floating Point Unit